Community Care Service Review 2026

 The community engagement activities will likely include the following:

-• Drop-in sessions, one in Stawell and one in St Arnaud.
+• Drop-in sessions, in Stawell and St Arnaud.
+Please see dates and times available on this webpage above.

 Council will conduct an extensive community engagement program alongside other internal assessments and engagement with industry stakeholders.
 Findings from these activities will then be summarised and present to councillors with next step recommendations before a final decision is made.